LBNL-ETA/OpenStudio-Variability-Gem/README.md

 # Acknowledgement

 This repository is part of the deliverables from the DOE Energy Data Vault project.
+This research was supported by the Assistant Secretary for Energy Efficiency and Renewable Energy, Office of Building Technologies of the United States Department of Energy, under Contract No. DE-AC02-05CH11231.